If you need to see a German doctor, this guide explains conditions for seeing a doctor in Germany and how to find a doctor in Germany.

 - Visit your local A&E or emergency room (Notaufnahme).

-- Look in the Arztlicher Notdienst section of your local newspaper, which lists doctors on stand-by for emergency duty along with emergency numbers and out-of-hours services.
+- Look in the Arztlicher Notdienst section of your local newspaper.
+This lists doctors on stand-by for emergency duty along with emergency numbers and out-of-hours services.

 Find a full list of emergency numbers in Germany for more information.